ArianJr/chest-xray-covid19-classification/README.md

 ## 🚀 Project Overview

-This project implements a Convolutional Neural Network (CNN) pipeline to classify chest X‑ray images for COVID‑19 (and potentially related pulmonary conditions), using publicly available datasets.
+This project implements a **Convolutional Neural Network (CNN)** to classify chest X-ray images into **COVID-19** and **Non-COVID** cases, using publicly available datasets.
 The aim is to provide a **proof‑of‑concept**, end‑to‑end demonstration — from image preprocessing and data loading, to model training, evaluation and visual inspection (e.g. via loss/accuracy curves, confusion matrices).

+**Highlights:**
+- Simple baseline CNN for binary classification
+- Small-scale dataset: 148 training images, 40 test images
+- Includes visualization-ready outputs: loss/accuracy curves, confusion matrices

 **Why this project matters**
 - Chest X‑rays are widely available, low-cost, and fast to acquire; an automated classifier can assist in rapid triage or research scenarios.